 11. How are we the same as, and different from, other charismatic churches?

 We are both like and unlike other charismatic churches.
 We share the belief that the Holy Spirit is active in distributing all the supernatural gifts in the Church today.
 We believe that the Holy Spirit can speak and work through any believer, even during Sunday worship!
-We are privileged to see many supernatural healings on a regular basis.
 Unlike some Pentecostal Churches, we do not believe that every believer must speak in tongues in order to be saved.
-We do believe that tongues and other spiritual gifts like prophecy and healings are a blessing and a gift to the church that should be sought and embraced.
-A good book that describes our charismatic beliefs is Fire in the Fireplace by Charles Hummel.
 We differ from the charismatics who teach the prosperity gospel, and others who teach that if you are not healed after prayer, you lack proper faith.
-Some fathers of the charismatic movement in Anglicanism are John Wesley, Dennis Bennett, Terry Fullam, John Wimber, David Watson, David Pitches and Nicky Gumbel.

 12. What do we call our clergy?
 Pastor?
 Father?
 Reverend?

 The Anglican tradition includes a variety of theological emphases, which carries forward in the titles of clergy.
 Like most Anglican pastors, Haden was ordained both Deacon and Priest.
 (The word “Priest” is a short form of the word “presbyter,” or elder.)
-If you desire to use a title for them, the title we use is “Pastor,” as in “Pastor Haden.”
+If you desire to use a title for them, the title we use is “Pastor,” as in “Pastor Rusch.”
 That title describes their function, and emphasizes our evangelical commitments.
-We prefer that adults simply call clergy by our first names, e.g., “Haden,” and that children call him “Pastor Haden".
+We prefer that adults simply call clergy by our first names, e.g., “Matt,” and that children call him “Pastor Matt".
 If they prefer, adults may call him “Pastor.”
 We also call our Deacons “Pastor.”
 Many Anglicans of a more catholic piety call their clergy “Father.”
 “Reverend” is a title others give to an ordained person as honoring their office.
-So, the formal way to refer to our pastor in writing is, e.g., “The Rev. J. Haden McCormmick.”
+So, the formal way to refer to our pastor in writing is “The Rev. Matthew L. Rusch”

 13. How important is Anglicanism in our identity?